Home » Recipes » Oven Baked Shakshuka

 What is shakshuka?

-In a classic shakshuka, the tomatoes are simmered alongside various ingredients such as chili peppers, scallions and veggies in a skillet.
-The next step is to shape out little holes to crack eggs into.
+In a classic shakshuka, the tomatoes are simmered alongside various ingredients such as chili peppers, scallions, and veggies in a skillet.
+The next step is to shape out small indents to crack eggs into.
 The eggs then poach in the sauce mixture.

 You’ll see as you keep reading that our spin on this recipe makes it a little bit easier.
 And the best part is that you still get all the rich flavors from a traditional shakshuka!

-1. Add cherry tomatoes, olive oil, chopped onion, peppers, tomato sauce, jalapeño (if using) to an oven safe baking dish.
-Sprinkle in garlic, cumin, paprika, chili powder, salt and pepper and mix it together.
+1. Add cherry tomatoes, olive oil, chopped onion, peppers, tomato sauce, and jalapeño (if using) to an oven-safe baking dish.
+Sprinkle in garlic, cumin, paprika, chili powder, salt, and pepper and mix it together.

 2. Cook it in the oven for 30-35 minutes at 400 degrees F.